 |Social media is good for:||Social media is worse for:|

 When people come across your charity on social media they will use your profile to form quick opinions about who you are, what you do and how trustworthy or interesting you are.

-We have a comprehensive guide to improving your social media profiles.
+We have a comprehensive guide to improving your social media charity profiles.
 It contains downloadable templates to help you format profile and banner images for all the mainstream social channels.